Hierarchical Graph Representations in Digital Pathology: Results

 \subsubsection{Impact of jumping knowledge technique}

-To investigate the impact of the jumping knowledge technique, we experiment with three settings, \ie no jumping knowledge, $\concat$-based, and $\lstm$-based. $\lstm$-based technique follows Equation~\eqref{eqn:cg_aggregator}.
-The $\concat$-based technique replaces $\lstm$ with concatenation operation in Equation~\eqref{eqn:cg_aggregator}.
-The experiments use $\cnn$-based node feature initialization and $\pna$ layer in the $\gnn$s.
-The ablation results in Table~\ref{tab:aggregators} indicate the positive impact of the jumping knowledge technique.
-Compared to $\concat$-based, the $\lstm$-based technique learns better dependencies between $\gnn$ layers, thus generates more discriminable graph-level feature representations.
+To investigate the impact of the jumping knowledge technique, we experiment with three settings: no jumping knowledge, $\concat$-based, and $\lstm$-based. $\lstm$-based technique follows Equation~\eqref{eqn:cg_aggregator}.
+Based on this, $\concat$-based technique replaces the $\lstm$ operation with the concatenation operation.
+The experiments use $\cnn$-based node feature initialization and $\pna$ layers.
+Results in Table~\ref{tab:aggregators} demonstrate a generally positive impact of the jumping knowledge technique.
+Compared to $\concat$, the $\lstm$-based technique learns better dependencies between $\gnn$ layers, thus generates better graph embeddings.